Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • 4a (paired extrasystoles from one focus);

 The mechanism of development of extrasystoles may differ.
 There are two main ones - reciprocal and automatic.
-Reciprocal arrhythmias occur during the formation of a vicious circle of intraventricular excitation, the so-called "re-entry" mechanism.
-Its essence lies in disrupting the passage of a normal signal, which is associated with the presence of at least two ways of conducting an impulse.
-In this case, for one of them, the signal is delayed, which causes the formation of an extraordinary contraction.
-This mechanism plays a role in the formation of such arrhythmias as paroxysm of ventricular tachycardia and extrasystoles, Wolff-Parkinson-White syndrome, atrial / ventricular fibrillation.
+Reciprocal arrhythmias arise when a vicious circle of intraventricular excitation is formed, the so-called “re-entry” mechanism.
+Its essence lies in the disruption of the passage of a normal signal, which is associated with the presence of at least two paths for the impulse.
+In this case, the signal for one of them is delayed, which causes the formation of an extraordinary contraction.
+This mechanism plays a role in the formation of such arrhythmias as paroxysm of ventricular tachycardia and extrasystoles, Wolff-Parkinson-White syndrome, atrial/ventricular fibrillation.
 An ectopic focus of excitation can occur with increased automatism of the pacemaker cells of the heart.
 Arrhythmias with such a development mechanism are called automatic.

-Bigger's classification provides for the formation of groups of patients according to the degree of increased risk of complications.
+Bigger's classification provides for the formation of groups of patients according to the degree of increase in the risk of complications.

 It includes the following course of extrasystole: